carib/restuck/README.md

 Finally, the simplest and most practical optimization I can think of is to just refactor!
 I hacked a few things together building this, for sure.
 ASAP, I plan on consolidating a few classes that are effectively redundant like the [Node](https://github.com/carib/stuck/blob/master/site/js/entities/map_grid/heap.js) and  [Cell](https://github.com/carib/stuck/blob/master/site/js/entities/map_grid/cell.js).
 I may also rebuild [Stage](https://github.com/carib/stuck/blob/master/site/js/entities/stage.js) and [Pathfinder](https://github.com/carib/stuck/blob/master/site/js/entities/map_grid/pathfinder.js) to be subclasses of [Grid](https://github.com/carib/stuck/blob/master/site/js/entities/map_grid/grid.js) since they've both ended up using a lot of the Grid methods.

+Also, since the shortest path (especially at a healthy distance) is not really P -> Q, but more like P -> Q -> R, it's super wasteful to toss out the whole path each time the route is calculated.
+Instead, I plan on storing P -> Q and only recalculating Q -> R until either the target or seeker passes some threshold distance from their initial xy.

+Meanwhile, the seeker will be able to follow the P -> Q route since it won't have to keep reseting its directions anymore.
+That'll be super helpful.
+As is, the seekers are pretty stupid.
+Every time a path is found they immediately run into the nearest wall!

 ### Collision Detection & Response

 #### Detection
 This is a super straight forward [Axis-Aligned Bounding Boxes](https://en.wikipedia.org/wiki/Bounding_volume) (AABB) system.
 Since all the colliders are square, they're essentially their own bounding boxes.
-For the broad-phase detection, each moving collider maintains four map objects representing the each of the four possible grid cells they may occupy.
+For the broad-phase detection, each moving collider maintains four map objects representing each of the four possible grid cells they may occupy.

 #### Response
 If one of these maps is found to contain more than one object (other than itself), a narrow-phase check for intersections is triggered.
 If any intersection is present, the collider is reset to its last known xy position and its velocity is dropped to zero.